openvideotech/mova.claims/content/en/docs/help/api.md

 toc: true
 ---

-All Claims registered publicly on mova are made available via [mova.link](https://mova.link), unless they have been hidden for breaching our Terms of Service.
+All Claims registered publicly on **mova** will be made available via a public API, unless they have been hidden for breaching our Terms of Service.

 ## Searches

-The API allows developers to query the MOVA registry and return different types of data:
+The API will allow developers to query the MOVA registry and return different types of data:

 ### ISCC Codes